gagandeep/Web-Architecture-Evolution/Chapter0.md

 Analytical Engine has an Arithmetic logic unit, Control flow with Conditional branching and Loops, and memory, making it the first design for a general-purpose computer that could be described in modern terms as Turing-complete.
 In other words, the logical structure of the Analytical Engine was essentially the same as that which has dominated computer design in the electronic era.

-Ada Lovelace was the first person to publish an Algorithm intended to be executed by Analytical Engine.
+Ada Lovelace was the first person to publish an algorithm intended to be executed by Analytical Engine.

 ### 2. First General-purpose Computer
-In early 20th Century, Scientist were using different kinds of mechanical devices built for specific tasks.
-Specific tasks devices keep hardware at minimal.
-In early 20th century, Hardware was Mechanical devices and those were huge.
+In the early 20th Century, Scientists were using different kinds of mechanical devices built for specific tasks.
+Specific tasks devices keep the hardware at minimal.
+In the early 20th century, Hardware was Mechanical devices and those were huge.
 These Mechanical devices or Analog Computers needed high precision and highly skilled workers needed for precision forging.
-Still error rates were high and that in fact one of the reasons for increased costs.
-Maintainence of those mechanical devices were also high.
-Also, size of these mechnical devices were enormous.
+Still, error rates were high and that one of the reasons for increased costs.
+Maintenance of those mechanical devices was also high.
+Also, the size of these mechanical devices was enormous.

 Starting of 20th Century was also quite unstable, two World Wars happened in that period and because of these scenarios funding to build smaller and efficient devices were enormous.
-To cater to these needs with funding available, *Electromechanical Analog devices* were build in late 1930's. *Electromechanical Analog devices* were possible by invention of *Diode* (first Vacuum Tube) in 1904 by John Ambrose Fleming.
+To cater to these needs with funding available, *Electromechanical Analog devices* built-in late 1930s. *Electromechanical Analog devices* were possible by the invention of *Diode* (first Vacuum Tube) in 1904 by John Ambrose Fleming.
 A vacuum tube consists of two or more Electrode in a vacuum inside an airtight envelope.

 German engineer Konrad Zuse was able to create Z3, the world first working programmable digital computer in 1941, which was General purpose programmable computer based on vacuum tubes.